Frexmax/Tetris-x86-64-Assembly/README.md

 - Up arrow for right rotate
 - Right / Left arrow for right and left shift respectively
 - Down arrow to increase the fall rate of the block, increase per press, holding the key has no effect

+## Gameplay ?
+The overall gameplay has been kept true to the original with some minor changes in when the level is updated!
+In our version the level is updated per 5 blocks, which, like in the original, slightly increases the default speed of the blocks